amusso01/streamingCulture/README.md

 ##### SVGS
 * Place all SVG files in the `assets/src/svg` directory
-* They will then be optimized and added to a sprite at `assets/dist/svg/sprite.svg`

 ##### Other Assets
 * All assets (fonts, videos, swfs, etc) under `assets/src` will be copied to `assets/dist` on build